exonum/exonum-doc/src/advanced/timestamping-tutorial.md

 #[derive(Debug, Clone, Copy)]
 pub struct ServiceFactory;
 ```
-The `ServiceFactory` structure compiles an instance of our service from the
+The `ServiceFactory` structure compiles an instance of the Timestamping service
-code we have written.
+from the code we have written previously.

 ```rust
 impl fabric::ServiceFactory for ServiceFactory {